+The Forest Park Police Department was awarded its fourth reaccreditation in March of 2014.
 The accreditation process is voluntary and on-going.
 We constantly evaluate policy and procedures to ensure best practices are performed.
-The Commission on Accreditation for Law Enforcement Agencies recognizes the professional excellence of agencies internationally, and we have sustained this prestigious award for twelve consecutive years, by achieving the 462 standards of distinction.
+The Commission on Accreditation for Law Enforcement Agencies recognizes the professional excellence of agencies internationally, and we have sustained this prestigious award for thirteen consecutive years by achieving the 462 standards of distinction.

-Forest Park also participates in the Georgia Association of Chiefs of Police State Certification program and will pursue its fifth recertification award in June of 2014.
+Forest Park also participates in the Georgia Association of Chiefs of Police State Certification program and was assessed for recertification in June of 2014.